Neiscafe/UnitBooks/README.md

 # UnitBooks

+This repository is currently paused and not finished due to other priorities in my life right now, but i have the intention to finish it.

  App for fictional e-commerce using the Google Books API.
  This app was intended to be a study case of some libraries, so the design and concept stuff is pretty rough.